JadenRazo/Project-Website/backend/internal/common/metrics/README.md

 # Metrics System

-This package provides a metrics collection and reporting system for the backend application.
+I've created this package to provide a metrics collection and reporting system for the backend application.

 ## Overview

-The metrics system is designed to be extensible, supporting multiple metric providers.
+I designed the metrics system to be extensible, supporting multiple metric providers.
 Currently, it includes:

 - **Grafana/Prometheus Integration**: Collects and exposes metrics in Prometheus format that can be visualized in Grafana dashboards.